 The Bowdoin Hall of Honor, founded in 2002, biannually inducts classes of five to six outstanding members of Bowdoin’s athletic community.
 Candidates are usually nominated by other alumni, and the finalists are chosen by a committee of seven former Bowdoin athletes.

 While most of the Bowdoin men’s golf team is off campus this fall, they are still preparing for potential tournaments in the spring and welcoming their one first-year team member into the fold.

 During a normal year, the team practices on the golf course almost every day.

 The women’s golf team had a strong start to its season, finishing in first place at the Bowdoin Invitational last weekend, while the men’s team is looking to improve after a disappointing ninth-place finish.
 Both teams are hoping to have a strong showing at the upcoming Maine State Championship this weekend.

 Going for Gold.
 Over the summer, Bowdoin women’s basketball player Ally Silfen ’17 and field hockey player Sarah Jane Weill ’18 traveled to Jerusalem for the 20th Maccabiah Games—an international Jewish and Israeli multi-sport event held in Israel every four years.

-Smooth sailing.
 The sailing team competed in two regattas last weekend.
 Finishing seventh out of 18 teams, the windless Admiral’s Cup significantly limited racing.
 At the Women’s New England Championship, the Polar Bears battled it out with Harvard, ultimately winning a tiebreaker against the Crimson to secure the final qualifying spot for Women’s Nationals.